mesosphere/dcos-docs-site/pages/dkp/konvoy/1.5/install/install-airgapped/index.md

 ## Configure the image registry

-In an air-gapped environment your cluster nodes will not have access to any public Docker registries, therefore you are required to provide your own that is accessible on the local network.
+In an air gapped environment your cluster nodes will not have access to any public Docker registries, therefore you are required to provide your own that is accessible on the local network.

 Set the options in your `cluster.yaml` as follows: